waseem0605/MovieHUB/README.md

 <h1 align="center">MovieHUB</h1>
-MovieHUB is a React-based movie website that allows users to search for movies by title, sort them by genre, view trending and upcoming movies, and bookmark their favorite movies.
-The website is designed to be user-friendly and visually appealing.
+MovieHUB is a user-friendly React-based movie website.
+Search movies by title, sort by genre, and stay updated on trending and upcoming releases.
+Bookmark your favorite movies for quick access.
 <hr/>

 ![background](/src/assets/images/HomePage.jpg)